 In Eve's curse lies the beginnings of both women's difficulties in childbearing and the battle of the sexes.
 The effects of this curse are still being felt daily!

-It is no longer primarily a man's world, and God's Word has a great deal to say about a society when this happens.
-Richard Ritenbaugh summarizes the history of feminism and the affect it is having on us.
+It is no longer primarily a man's world, and God's Word has a great deal to say about a society when feminism rules the day.

 Adam and Eve originally had a most enviable relationship with the Creator, as well as access to the Tree of Life, if they had chosen it.